Safeguarding children and young people policy

 After an initial review and a determination the suspected abuse warrants additional investigation, the CEO shall coordinate the investigation with the appropriate investigators and/or law enforcement officials.
 Internal or external legal representatives will be involved in the process, as deemed appropriate.

-Responding to an allegation against a Make-A-Wish representative
+Responding to an allegation against a Make-A-Wish Representative

 Make-A-Wish Australia has full discretion to put in place safety management plans or take disciplinary action where it forms a reasonable belief that it is not safe for an employee or volunteer to interact with children in accordance with its duty of care.